 Up to three courses from a student’s major may be used to satisfy general-education requirements.

 The writing courses must be taken for a letter grade.
 Priority enrollment is given to students admitted as freshmen for their first six quarters only, and for transfer students, for their first three.
 After the priority period, all students will have to wait until their second pass to enroll in Muir College Writing Program courses.
+Delaying the Muir writing courses may make it harder to graduate on time.

 A student must have a cumulative grade point average (GPA) in UC letter-graded courses of 2.0 or higher to graduate.
 Students with a term or cumulative GPA below 2.0 will be subject to either academic probation or academic disqualification.
 (See Academic Regulations and Policies.)